cscudds/exercise/README.md

 We can't keep the client waiting, without changing the `LongRunningLockedProcess` class make the `handle-many-requests.feature` pass.

-Create a solution that will easily allow the work to be handed off the web server to another process (not thread) as we don't want to be keeping resources tied up on the web server.
+Create a solution that **will allow** the work to be handed off to another process (not thread) as we don't want to be keeping resources tied up on the web server, but for this exercise keep it running within the same process.

 ## Questions?

 Raise any questions as issues on GitHub

+## FAQ

+* Can I use any additional frameworks or does it need to be hand coded? __It is expected that you will need to use additional libraries to complete the exercise, if you want to use whole frameworks, go for it.__